A couple of years ago, Minnesota Rep. Mike Jaros told me that he

 I trust you will understand that.

 Sincerely yours, The Rt.
-Rev. James L. Jelinek VIII Bishop, Diocese of Minnesota
+Rev. James L. Jelinek VIII Bishop, Diocese of Minnesota.

-Our directors reply email message to Bishop James L. Jelinek:
+My reply email message to Bishop James L. Jelinek:

 Dear Bishop James L. Jelinek,